New Hampshire Library of Traditional Jazz

 The New Hampshire Library of Traditional Jazz (NHLTJ) was founded in 1978 by jazz aficionado Dorothy Prescott to preserve and foster appreciation of traditional jazz as an American art form.
 The archive includes recordings, books, videos, periodicals, photographs, and memorabilia.

-The Traditional Jazz Concert Series
+About the Traditional Jazz Concert Series

 Since 1978, the library has produced the Traditional Jazz Series concerts in partnership with the UNH Music Department and has helped bring an impressive range of world-renowned jazz musicians to campus.

-Search the New Hampshire Library of Traditional Jazz Recordings Database
+Search the New Hampshire Library of Traditional Jazz Recordings

 Other jazz recordings, generally those more recent and commonly available, are held in Dimond Library's circulating collection, which is searchable via the library catalog.